The Most Expensive Rolex

 So here it is, one of the most frequently asked questions when Rolex watches are discussed, which is the most expensive Rolex ever sold?

-Well we can answer this question for you because as you may already know the Paul Newman Rolex Daytona has become the most expensive Rolex ever sold at auction fetching a whopping $17.8 million in 2017, yes that's million with an "M".
+Well, I can answer this question for you because as you may already know the Paul Newman Rolex Daytona has become the most expensive Rolex ever sold at auction fetching a whopping $17.8 million in 2017, yes that's million with an "M".

 The Daytona was inspired by car racing and was named after the famous "Daytona Speedway" near Daytona Beach in Florida, and was a daily wearer for Paul Newman, who if you didnt know was a famous actor who loved racing.

 So where did the phase "Paul Newman Daytona" come from and how did it become the most expensive watch is history?

-It is believed that the dealers when discussing vintage watches and the models they had in stock were tiring of constantly saying "exotic dial" so it became referred to as the "Paul Newman Daytona" and the name quickly stuck and is the go to phase now when refering to the Daytona with the exotic dial.
+It is believed that the dealers when discussing vintage watches and the models they had in stock, were tiring of constantly saying "exotic dial," so it became referred to as the "Paul Newman Daytona" and the name quickly stuck and is the go-to phase now when referring to the Daytona with the exotic dial.

-Paul Newman was gifted his Rolex Daytona reference 6239 from his actress wife Joanne Woodward who had the watch inscribed on the back face with the words "Drive Carefully Me"
+Paul Newman was gifted his Rolex Daytona reference 6239 from his actress wife Joanne Woodward, who had the watch inscribed on the back face with the words "Drive Carefully Me."

 In the years that followed Paul Newman wore his Daytona everywhere he traveled which lead to the watch appearing in many photographs, promotional materials and documentary footage.

 So he said, 'Here, here’s a watch.
 If you wind it, it tells pretty good time.' " Newman handed James [Cox] his Rolex Cosmograph Daytona.
-"At that time, I knew Rolex was an amazing brand, but I had no idea how significant the watch was," James says.
+"At that time, I knew Rolex was an amazing brand, but I had no idea how significant the watch was,"

 — 2017 Wall Street Journal article